Robust Dynamic Walking for a 3D Dual-SLIP Model under One-Step Unilateral Stiffness Perturbations: Towards Bipedal Locomotion over Compliant Terrain: Methods

 \subsubsection{Finding Periodic Gaits}

 As in~\cite{liu2015dynamic}, we employ a nonlinear optimization approach to obtain suitable values for the state and control variables that lead to periodic, left-right symmetric walking gaits.
+Now, this optimization method relies on the symmetry of the \ac{CoM} about \ac{LH} over one step.
+In the case of uneven terrain, however, that symmetry ceases to exist \cite{liu2015trajectory}.
+As a result, the half-step optimization can only be utilized for locomotion over terrains with high stiffness values.

 To derive the stride map, we consider a slice of the full 3D \ac{Dual-SLIP} state associated with the \ac{MS} event; i.e.,

 where $i \in \{A,B\}$ again denotes the leg in support.
-Moreover, the forward and lateral touchdown angles together with the leg stiffness will be considered as control inputs available for regulating the state evolution of the system; that is, $\bm{u} = [\theta \quad \phi \quad k ]^\intercal$.
+Moreover, the forward and lateral touchdown angles together with the leg stiffness value, same for both legs, will be considered as control inputs available for regulating the state evolution of the system; that is, $\bm{u} = [\theta \quad \phi \quad k]^\intercal$, where $k_{A}=k_{B}=k$.

 Following the notation of~\cite{liu2015dynamic}, let $\bm{x}_{n}$ and $\bm{u}_{n}$ denote the values of the state and control variables at the $n$-th \ac{MS} event.
 Then, the state at the next \ac{MS} event can be computed as $\bm{x}_{n+1}=\bm{f}(\bm{x}_{n},\bm{u}_{n})$, where the map $\bm{f}$ is calculated numerically by integrating the dynamics according to the sequence of events shown in Fig.~\ref{fig:gait_events}.
 Note here that the states $\bm{x}_{n}$ and $\bm{x}_{n+1}$ refer to \ac{SS} phases with different legs providing support; e.g., if $\bm{x}_{n}$ refers to the $n$-th \ac{MS} with leg $A$ providing support, the state $\bm{x}_{n+1}$ refers to the $(n+1)$-th \ac{MS} with leg $B$ providing support.
 In this work, we will be concerned with nominal walking gaits that are periodic and left-right symmetric.
 This implies that---nominally---the states $\bm{x}_{n}$ and $\bm{x}_{n+1}$ corresponding to subsequent \ac{MS} events must be related by the following symmetry condition